Dallas Baptist University logo

 1992

-Dedicated the John G. Mahler Student Center, the first new building in 20+ years and a replica of Independence Hall.
+Dedicated the John G. Mahler Student Center, setting the Georgian architectural style.

 2001